Calculated Field Example Formulas

 VISUALIZE GROUP BY

-COUNT browser-architecture-derived-column
+COUNT browser-architecture-calculated-field

 This query can help you answer questions about whether requests from particular browser types are failing more frequently.